 Recovering files from FAT disks and memory chips

 When the Recover function is selected from the CnW menu, if it is a FAT32, FAT16 or FAT12 disk, the dialog option box shown below is displayed Many flash memory devices, and camera memories are FAT12, FAT16, and current large devices are FAT32 .
 Most current hard disk drives are now NTFS but many external hard drives are FAT32 to be compatible with Apple devices.
-Free demo download
+Free demo download.

 The CnW FAT recovery software will analyse and recover files from most disks that have been corrupted, or partially failed.
 Deleted files can also be recovered, including ones on FAT32 disks which is a feature than many recovery programs fail on.
 (See further down this page)

 The screen is in two basic sections.
 The top part gives the method of recovery, and the lower part gives details of each possible partition on a disk.
 For a very corrupted disk, or one with a corrupted boot sector, the recovery parameters may be entered by hand.

 ● Full Recover.
 This will read the disk in the same way the operating system does

 ● Recover from directory stubs.
 In this mode, the program will scan the hard disk drive and find all existing directory stubs, ie clusters that contain directory information.
 These directories are then read, and files recovered.
 This will take care of situations when the root directory has been lost or totally erased.

 ● Recover from FAT.
 This mode will find possible file starts in the FAT and recover the chain.
 File names will be be known, but where possible file types will be determined.

 ● Full recover then from unused FAT.
 In this mode all known files will be recovered, and then any remaining FAT entries will be processed

 Used in conjunction with the above restore options, are various restore modes